dot-pal/pal-homepage/docs/02_funding/06_bug_bounty.md

 To be eligible to the Bug Bounty Reimbursement Program, applications need to satisfy all the following criteria:

 * The vulnerability reported relates to Rust code that is part of the Runtime of a Polkadot-SDK chain or its node host.
-* The applicant team is a Polkadot-SDK chain producing blocks on the Polkadot Network secured by Polkadot.
+* The applicant team is a Polkadot-SDK chain producing blocks on the Polkadot Network secured by Polkadot, or a common-good project that is part of the Polkadot ecosystem.
 * The requested amount is, at most, the maximum defined in the table above.
 * The code is open source.
 * The bug must have been reported after December 1st, 2024 (included)